Cell Press: Open access

-Innovations
+Other initiatives

 In 2016 Cell Press launched STAR Methods.
 STAR (Structured Transparent Accessible Reporting) Methods is focused on making replicable research methods available.

-Advocacy

 In 2020, Cell Press launched the Rising Black Scientist Awards.
 Winning essays are published in Cell, and winners receive a $10,000 award.
-Source: The 2021 winners were Charleese Williams and Elle Lett.
+The 2021 winners were Charleese Williams and Elle Lett.
 The 2020 winners were Olufolakemi Olusanya and Chrystal Starbird.